-Beginning winter 2017 semester all students with international transcripts must submit an official course-by-course transcript evaluation completed by World Education Services (WES).
-Please do not send any official academic records to WSU.
+All students with a bachelor's degree from a non-U.S. institution must submit an official course-by-course transcript evaluation of that degree completed by World Education Services (WES).
+Please do not send any official or sealed academic records to WSU.
 The official course-by-course transcript evaluation must be transmitted directly from WES to the Office of Graduate Admissions.
 Please note: Applicants admitted in Winter 2018 and beyond, the WES Basic fee will be reimbursed on your second semester's tuition bill if you are admitted and enroll at WSU.

 NOTE: Applicants to the Ph.D. program in Chemistry, please see Department-specific instructions on their website: Chemistry Grad Application FAQ